AREEBAISHTIAQ/shinsuke-nakamora-tribute-page/README.md

-# shinsuke nakamora tribute page
+# Tribute Page
-This is my tribute page from FreeCodeCamp curriculum.
+This is my tribute page project from FreeCodeCamp curriculum.